skRanucle263/reactNativeApp1/electronics-rn-shop/README.md

 npx expo install expo-router react-native-safe-area-context react-native-screens expo-linking expo-constants expo-status-bar In the package.json paste the following "main": "expo-router/entry", Check the babel.config.js for presets: ['babel-preset-expo'],

+### 4. Step-4 :

+npm i zustand / npx expo install zustand => Zustand is used for state-management --force flag if not able to install

+### 5. Step-5 :

+npm i react-native-toast-notifications